Kourouniotou/RecommenderSystemForBooks_diplomaThesis/README.md

 him the possibility to make various kinds of searches in order to recommend books based on his wishes.

-Keywords: Recommender System, Latent Dirichlet Allocation, Jensen-Shannon distance, Topic Coherence, Word2vec Model
+Keywords: Recommender System, Latent Dirichlet Allocation, Jensen-Shannon distance, Topic Coherence, Word2vec Model

 Τhe data used and produced during the preparation of this work are stored at the link below https://uthnoc-my.sharepoint.com/:f:/g/personal/kourouniotou_o365_uth_gr/ErXSiu9gFl1NnWfFUIAJYVEBWQUMD1AZ4GwbnXsKBuJVOw